ethereum/retesteth/docs/gettingStarted.md

    > **Note:** You can't just run all the tests on a client for some reason.
 Just select the tests for whatever
    > you have changed.

-### Your Client Runs Outside the Docker
+### Client Outside the Docker, Modify Configuration Files

-If you want to run your client outside the docker, these are the steps to follow.
-Note that you can either configure the client's IP address and port in the `config` file, or specify them as parameters to `dretesteth.sh`.
+If you want to run your client outside the docker and specify the connectivity in the configuration files, these are the steps to follow:

 1. Create a client in `~/tests/config` that doesn't have `start.sh` and `stop.sh`.
 Typically you would do this by copying an existing client, for example: